benmarsh1/randword/README.md

 ## License

-This project is licensed under the GNUv3 License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNUv3 License - see the [LICENSE](LICENSE) file for details.